XRPLF/xrpl-dev-portal/content/ledger-objects/directorynode.md

 The lower 64 bits of an Offer Directory's ID represent the TakerPays amount divided by TakerGets amount from the offer(s) in that directory as a 64-bit number in the XRP Ledger's internal amount format.

-**If the DirectoryNode is not the first page in the Directory** (regardless of whether it is an Owner Directory or an Offer Directory), then it has an ID that is the [SHA-512Half](#sha512half) of the following values put together:
+**If the DirectoryNode is not the first page in the Directory** (regardless of whether it is an Owner Directory or an Offer Directory), then it has an ID that is the [SHA-512Half](#sha512half) of the following values, concatenated in order:

 * The DirectoryNode space key (`0x0064`)
 * The ID of the root DirectoryNode